ROCm/rocThrust/README.md

     reproducibility.

 * `PRNG_SEEDS`: 1 by default, controls repeatable dataset seeds.
-  * This is a CMake formatted (semicolon delimited) array of 32-bit unsigned integrals.
+  * This is a CMake formatted (semicolon delimited) array of 32-bit unsigned integers.
 Note that semicolons often collide with shell command parsing.
 We advise escaping the entire CMake CLI argument to avoid having the variable pick up quotation marks.
 For example, pass `cmake "-DPRNG_SEEDS=1;2;3;4"` instead of `cmake -DPRNG_SEEDS="1;2;3;4"` (these cases differ in